jpisklak/win-big/README.md

 - `./data/raw-data`: Contains all the raw data merged from the e-prime files.

-  - `wc_full_data.csv`: All the merged Pavlovia and Prolific files with improved column names, including incomplete and aborted data.

 - `./r-scripts`: Contains scripts for specific tasks such as merging raw data files, plotting risky choice results, etc. These files are sourced in the markdown generation.
-To run one of these scripts independently, adjust the working directory to `./win-big` and run the dependencies listed in the script.
+To run one of these scripts independently, adjust the working directory to `./win-big` and run the dependencies listed at the top of the script.

 - `./plots`: Stores all generated plots in both .png and .svg formats.